shawn-lindberg/sandman/CODING-STANDARDS.md

 ## Python

 Sandman's Python coding standards are based on [PEP 8](https://peps.python.org/pep-0008/).
 However, there some points that differ.
+Sandman uses pre-commit to perform linting and formatting using Ruff.

 Use f-strings and type hints/annotations whenever possible.